huuff/exobrain/programming/javascript/typescript/decorator.md

 * The key of the property/method/accessor on the object
 * The [[property-descriptor]]

+## On a parameter
+Receives
+* The prototype
+* The key of the method
+* The index of the annotated parameter

+## On a class
+Only receives the constructor of the class.

+## Limitations
-Note that decorators are run when the class is loaded and not when an instance is created.
+Note that decorators are run when the class is loaded and not when an instance is created, and that the first parameter is the prototype of the target and not the actual target.
+This means that we can't directly access the object properties' values

 ==TODO: add example==